 The letter was published on FLI’s website, which lists its activities as grantmaking, policy research, and advocacy in fields like AI.
 Scholars, IT Executives, and other famous people have signed the letter, including Yuval Noah Harari, author and professor at the Hebrew University of Jerusalem, Jaan Tallinn, co-founder of Skype, Craig Peters, CEO of Getty Images, and others.

-Also, a variety of queries are posed here, including “Should we permit machines to saturate our communication channels with misinformation and propaganda?
+Also, various queries are posed here, including “Should we permit machines to saturate our communication channels with misinformation and propaganda?
 Should all occupations, even those that are fulfilling, be automated away?
 Should we create non-human minds that could one day outnumber, outwit, replace, and supersede us?
 Should we run the danger of losing civilizational control?
 The letter further states that “unelected tech executives” should not be in charge of making such decisions.

 What Do They Suggest?

-All in all, a sound framework with a clear legal foundation and foolproofing is suggested, along with watermarking technologies “to help distinguish real from synthetic,” accountability for the harm caused by AI, substantial public support for technical AI safety research, etc.
+Overall, a sound framework with a clear legal foundation and foolproofing is suggested, along with watermarking technologies “to help distinguish real from synthetic,” accountability for the harm caused by AI, substantial public support for technical AI safety research, etc.

 Have Any AI Labs Responded To The Letter?